-Finally, "affection and sympathy."
-The word translated "affection" (splagchna) is the strongest word in Greek for intense feelings of compassion.
+Splagchna is the strongest word in Greek for intense feelings of compassion.
 Paul is saying, "You have experienced profound compassion for each other as you have walked with each other through pain, heartache, loss, tribulation, as well as victory and blessing.
 You know what it is like to feel deeply for each other."

 These are four profound blessings that you have experienced from being in Christ.
 And because of this, says Paul, there are some things expected from you in return.
-He says in verse 2. ...complete my joy by being of the same mind, having the same love, being in full accord and of one mind."
+He says in verse 2.
+2 ...complete my joy by being of the same mind, having the same love, being in full accord and of one mind."